-Before Your Eyes is not a long game.
-It’s not the most polished game, either.
+Before Your Eyes is not the most polished game.
 The writing is sharp, but it could stand to be better.
 It certainly doesn’t break any new ground, and it doesn’t draw out the full potential of its signature mechanic.
-The game is nothing like what I expected it to be; it let me down in some aspects, but despite everything, its touching story and presentation moved in ways I was not ready for.
-Each of its individual parts is nothing to write home about, but everything pulls its weight in the end to create a compelling experience that resonated with me the way only few games can.
+The game is nothing like what I expected it to be; it let me down in some aspects, but despite everything, its touching story and presentation moved me in ways I was not ready for.
+Each of its individual parts is nothing to write home about, but everything pulls its weight in the end to create a compelling experience that resonated with me the way few games have.
 The game’s got heart, and none of those flaws can really take that away.

 It’s a compilation of the greatest joys and pains of life, distilled, bottled, and thrust onto the screen.
 The story is raw, authentic, powerful, and invites you, the player, to engage with it and become part of Before Your Eyes’ narrative.
 It asks you to make decisions, to relate to its characters, and to see life through the eyes of the protagonist, hopefully seeing a piece of yourself in him too.
 It’s difficult to discuss without spoiling the plot, but Before Your Eyes nails all the right beats, and manages to turn a tried-and-true, if not cliché, tale into something with much more weight.